just-bug/Sinatra-App-CDK/README.md

 # Assumptions
 Listed are the assumptions made when building the infrastructure:

-- The server is to be hosted in a new VPC with a CIDR of 10.0.0.0/16.
+- The server is to be hosted in a new VPC with a CIDR of 10.0.0.0/28 (smallest available on AWS).
+- The VPC only has one public subnet.
 - The server is hosted on AZ ap-southeast-2a for latency.
 - The server is running on a small 'free-tier' T2 Micro for cost efficiency.
 - The server is running on a lightweight 'free-tier' Amazon Linux 2 AMI.
 - The server is to be used in a public subnet for internet access.
--- As opposed to sitting behind a Load Balancer in a private subnet, this solution is not 'best-practice' but will cut down on paying for a bastion host as well as a load balancer.
+  - As opposed to sitting behind a Load Balancer in a private subnet, this solution is not 'best-practice' but will cut down on paying for a bastion host as well as a load balancer.

 # File Structure